 Are all your communication tools aligned?
 If you send requests, assign projects, and invite to meetings all from different tools, your teams might be frustrated.
 Clarity in how you communicate and synchronize all communication channels is pivotal for establishing trust and transparency.

 - Make sure you have a tool to host all emails in one place to avoid miscommunications, lost messages, and missed deadlines.
-Managing several email accounts, multiple projects, and many tasks should be as streamlined as possible with the right tools.
+Managing several email accounts, multiple projects, and many tasks should be as streamlined as possible with the right tools such as desktop as a service solution.

 - Use the same platform to integrate other collaboration and communication tools like social media, Google Drive, or live chat software.
 It enables clarity and immediate access for your employees to manage their interactions.